AndreySkalubo/OveroneProject375/README.md

 And a database:

 ```
-drop database if exists andersen;
+drop database if exists overone;
-create database andersen;
+create database overone;
-use andersen;
+use overone;
 ```

 ## Build application: